LiamMGit/howto-modthechromebooks/README.md

 Set every box there to the following ip:
 `158.101.114.159` (Hosted by The Greatest Giant#0110)
 Navigate to https://chrome.google.com/webstorex and click on that bookmark.
 Flip the switches on the extentions you want to disable.

+# Downgrading
+Downgrading can be used for several exploits, to get to a version that does not have patches for certain exploits, sutch as LTBEEF.
+This is a built in feature of ChromeOS.

+# Requirements (DOWNGRADING)

+A USB thumb drive with at least 4gb of storage, some board have small or bigger images, so have a beef usb, I recommend 16gb A personal computer with access to downloading extentions A brain
+Setup

+Navigate to chrome://version on the chromebook you with to downgrade and check for your board under "Platform" (ex I have a c3100 and it's board is stable-channel octopus)
+ 2. Navigate to https://chrome100.dev/ , press `ctrl+f` and type in your board 3.
+Find and download the chrome version you want to your personal computer
+# Instlation (DOWNGRADING)

+Install Chromebook Recovery Utility onto your personal computer (found at https://chrome.google.com/webstore/detail/chromebook-recovery-     utili/pocpnlppkickgojjlmhdmidojbmbodfm?hl=en)
+Open the extention, and click on the settings button in to top right hand corner, click "use local image" Select the recovery image you downloaded from chrome100 Plug in the USB you wish to use, and follow the prompts on the screen On your chromebook, press esc+reload+power and follow the prompts On the checking for updates screen, press ctrl+shift+e to skip the "checking for updates" screen Profit